wizardofzos/pyracf/README.md

 # pyracf

-PyRACF is a module to easily parse and query the setup of any RACF database.
-It consumes the IRRDBU00 unload and creates "Panda DataFrames" for every 'recordtype'.
+PyRACF is a powerful Python module that simplifies the parsing and querying of any RACF database.
+It consumes the IRRDBU00 unload and creates "Panda DataFrames" for every 'recordtype', allowing for easy manipulation and analysis of the data.
+With the new release, PyRACF now supports saving and loading pickle files, making it easier than ever to work with large RACF datasets.
 See https://www.ibm.com/docs/en/zos/2.1.0?topic=records-irrdbu00-record-types and https://www.ibm.com/docs/en/zos/2.5.0?topic=records-record-formats-produced-by-database-unload-utility for a description of these records.
 The DataFrames will have the same 'fieldnames' as described in the docs.
+Install PyRACF with pip install pyracf or check out the source code on GitHub: https://github.com/wizardofzos/pyracf/releases/latest.
+Get started with PyRACF today and take control of your RACF data like never before!

 ## Updates